openjdk/jextract/doc/GUIDE.md

 public static final ValueLayout.OfDouble C_LONG_DOUBLE = ValueLayout.JAVA_DOUBLE;
 ```

-The above layout constants represent the layouts for the C builtin types: `bool`, `char,` `short,` `int`, `long long`,
+The above layout constants represent the layouts for the C builtin types: `bool`, `char,`
-`float`, `double` `long`, and `long double`.
-Additionally, there is a `C_POINTER` layout which represents the
+`short,` `int`, `long long`, `float`, `double` `long`, and `long double`.
+Additionally,
+there is a `C_POINTER` layout which represents the layout for any C pointer type (such as
-layout for any C pointer type (such as `T*`).
-Note that these layouts are platform dependent, depending on the
+`T*`).
+Note that these layouts are platform dependent, depending on the platform that
-platform that jextract runs on.
-For instance, since these constants were generated on Windows,
+jextract runs on.
+For instance, since these constants were generated on Windows, the
-the `long` type has the same layout as the Java `int` type, indicating a 32-bit value, and the `long double` type
+`long` type has the same layout as the Java `int` type, indicating a 32-bit value, and the
-has the same layout as the Java `double` type. (note that the latter is only available on Windows as well).
+`long double` type has the same layout as the Java `double` type. (note that the latter is
+only available on Windows).

-#### Functions
+### Functions

-Let's say we have a main library header file called `mylib.h` that contains the following function declaration:
+Let's say we have a main library header file `mylib.h` that contains the following
+function declaration:

 ```c
 // mylib.h